 You also get a one-click malware removal tool that will make your life much easier.

-More importantly, you also get an advanced firewall that blocks out malicious IP addresses and bots even before your website is loaded.
+More importantly, you also get an advanced firewall that blocks out malicious IP addresses and bots from country or device even before your website is loaded.
 This keeps your website safe and secure against the most common attacks.

 MalCare runs on a cutting-edge learning algorithm that keeps getting smarter.
 If MalCare encounters a particular malware or malicious IP in one of the 250,000+ websites that it protects, it automatically prevents that for all the websites on its network.